Everyone knows that real estate is hyper-local. But that begs the question: What are the best places to be a real estate agent?

 The annual median wages are high, as is the average home value, and a Realtor is likely to make more than average as either a buyer’s agent or listing agent.
 But do keep in mind the housing market is also more competitive here, especially in the metro area.

 3. Austin, TX

 A decade ago, Austin was up-and-coming.
-Now it’s clear that the housing market is going to continue to boom, making it one of the best places to be a real estate agent.
+Now it’s clear that the housing market will continue to boom, making it one of the best places to be a real estate agent.
 With a higher annual median wage and fast-rising industries, Austin is starting to attract many new people.

-For the agent looking to boost their real estate commission, Austin is perfect.
-In Austin, you can develop your real estate career with residential real estate in an area that pays high real estate rates.
+For agents looking to boost their real estate commission, Austin is perfect.
+In Austin, you can develop your real estate career with residential real estate in an area that pays high rates.

 4. Tulsa, OK

 You might not think of Oklahoma when you think of the real estate business.
 But Tulsa is historically an area of wealth and commerce; it’s where all the most expensive real estate in the state resides.

 A new real estate agent can succeed in Tulsa, where there’s less competition than in major cities (such as New York and Los Angeles), and much job growth is available.

 A lot of people are moving to Denver.
 According to labor statistics, there’s decent job growth, it’s one of the healthiest places to live, and it’s also considered one of the most beautiful.
 A new real estate company will have a lot of competition, but it’ll also have a lot of opportunities.